NagaThanu18/Sales-Intelligence-Dashboard/README.md

 ## Questions(KPIs)

-.What is the distribution of sales across different cities?
+● What is the distribution of sales across different cities?

--How is sales performance distributed across different states?
+● How is sales performance distributed across different states?

--How does the total sales value vary across different categories?
+● How does the total sales value vary across different categories?

--What is the total sales amount?
+● What is the total sales amount?

--Which channel is most profitable for Vrinda Store?
+● Which channel is most profitable for Vrinda Store?

--What is the contribution of each product category to total sales?
+● What is the contribution of each product category to total sales?

 Dashboard Interaction <a href="https://github.com/NagaThanu18/Sales-Intelligence-Dashboard/blob/main/Vrinda%20Store%20Sales%20Intelligence%20dashboard.image.jpg">View Dashboard</a>

 ## Process

--Import and clean sales data from multiple sources using Power Query.
+● Import and clean sales data from multiple sources using Power Query.

--Create a star schema model with relationships and DAX measures for key KPIs.
+● Create a star schema model with relationships and DAX measures for key KPIs.

--Design dashboard page using visuals like bar charts, pie charts, card visuals, and maps.
+● Design dashboard page using visuals like bar charts, pie charts, card visuals, and maps.

 ## Dashboard